oskarflygare/quartz/content/notes/OCD.md

 [[Olatunji2019 - What is at the core of OCD, A network analysis of selected obsessive-compulsive symptoms and beliefs]]

+## Computational model
+- A bayesian analysis of compulsions that aims to connect the habit theory and harm reduction models - [[fradkin2023|How computational psychiatry can advance the understanding and treatment of obsessive-compulsive disorder]].

+> Compulsions can be both attempts to reduce overestimated threat, and expressions of inflexible habits.
+Both proximal causes stem from the same core impairment (unreliable predictive models) and differentiating them becomes a question of context (e.g., some contexts encourage habit formation more than others), rather than a theoretical stance.

 # Treatment of OCD